 Secondees and interns are responsible for obtaining their visa and any other legal requirements according to applicable domestic law of New Zealand.

-It is expected that secondees and interns will have a reasonable level of English, such that they can participate in the work of the Secretariat.
+It is expected that secondees and interns will have a working level of English, such that they can participate in the work of the Secretariat.

 All rights to any work done by a secondees or interns in the performance of his/her duties in the SPRFMO Secretariat are the property of SPRFMO.